cobaltspeech/sdk-cubic/README.md

 we need to follow a few careful steps to release new versions on this repository.

-Step 1: Make sure all generated code and documentation is up to date.
+Step 1: Make sure all generated code is up to date.

 ```
 pushd grpc && make && popd
-pushd docs-src && hugo -d ../docs && popd
 git diff --quiet || echo "You have uncommitted changes.
 Please get them merged in via a PR before updating versions."
 ```